compscidr/llegend/README.md

 There are two necessary environment variables to run.
 The first is the access token for the strava API, and the second is the athlete ID.

+You can get a strava API token by creating an app here: https://www.strava.com/settings/api And you get the athlete id from your strave profile page (its at the end of the URL)

 These can be set via `.env` file for docker and docker-compose, otherwise they can be passed in via the command to run the program: